LuiGGi629/zadania/README.md

 ## All Together

 11. Function that takes any number of iterables and strings them together.

+## Interleave

+12. Function that accepts two iterables and returns a generator object with each of the given items "interleaved" (item 0 from iterable 1, then item 0 from iterable 2, then item 1 from iterable 1, and so on).